 3.2. mMRM Gene Selection

-The mRMR executed a supervised gene selection of 3304 genes with three clinical features: overall survival (OS) days, OS status, age and sex.
+The mRMR executed a supervised gene selection of 3304 genes with four clinical features: overall survival (OS) days, OS status, age and sex.
+In order to identify the most representative genes of the signature related to Stage AJCC, we performed a forward search feature selection Variable Ranking Based on Mutual Information Difference, resulting in a 13-gene signature (AR, AL353637.1, DPP6, FOXJ1, GNB3, HHLA2, IL4, LIMCH1, LINC01732, OTX1, SAA1, SEMA3G, ZIC2 – Figure A3) able to predict distinct outcomes (high, moderate and low survival risk) of patients with ccRCC.
 In order to select the best independent predictors genes for survival risk, it is important to avoid multicollinearity, therefore we assessed the degree of collinearity amongst independent variables.
-None of the genes had Variance Inflation Factors >5 (Figure A2).
-Also, no correlations greater than 0.70 were found between the genes (Figure A3).
-In order to identify the most representative genes of the signature related to Stage AJCC, we performed a forward search feature selection Variable Ranking Based on Mutual Information Difference, resulting in a 13-gene signature (AR, AL353637.1, DPP6, FOXJ1, GNB3, HHLA2, IL4, LIMCH1, LINC01732, OTX1, SAA1, SEMA3G, ZIC2 – Figure A4) able to predict distinct outcomes (high, moderate and low survival risk) of patients with ccRCC.
+None of the genes had Variance Inflation Factors >5 (Figure A4).
+Also, no correlations greater than 0.70 were found between the genes (Figure A5)..

 We visualized the composition of filtered genes with a Venn diagram (Figure 2a) with the intersection sizes of genes and the original sets of genes.
-In particular, most of the mRMR genes (n=7) were obtained from the differential gene expression analysis (DEA) comparing normal tissues versus primary tumor samples (Figure 2ab), with a larger number of upregulated genes.
-The DEA of comparing non-metastatic versus metastatic samples (Figure 2c) has identified less differentiated genes (n=2).
-The genes selected with mRMR on TCGA-KIRC samples are presented in Figure 2d with a circular visualization of the relationship between genes and their original sets of DEA, genes from GTEx portal of expression quantitative trait loci (eQTLs) in Kidney Cortex, and gene signatures from the literature (Table A1).
+In particular, most of the mRMR genes (n=7) were obtained from the differential gene expression analysis (DEA) comparing normal tissues versus primary tumor samples (Figure 2b), with a larger number of upregulated genes, including the mRMR genes HHLA2, LINC01732, SAA1, AL353637.1, and ZIC2.
+The downreguled mRMR genes for normal versus tumor samples are DPP6 and FOXJ1.
+The DEA of comparing non-metastatic versus metastatic samples (Figure 2c) has identified less differentiated genes (n=2), with the upregulated genes OTX1 and ZIC2.
+The genes selected with mRMR on TCGA-KIRC samples are presented in Figure A7 with a circular visualization of the relationship between genes and their original sets of DEA, genes from GTEx portal of expression quantitative trait loci (eQTLs) in Kidney Cortex, and gene signatures from the literature.